King's Guard: Operating area

 The King's Guard and King's Life Guard are sentry postings that come under the operating area of the British Army's London District, which is responsible for the administration of the Household Division.

-The Household Division typically has three infantry battalions posted for public duties; two of these are Guards battalions (one based at Wellington Barracks next to Buckingham Palace and one at Victoria Barracks in Windsor), while the third is a line infantry unit (based at the Royal Artillery Barracks, Woolwich).
-In addition, there are three incremental companies based at the Royal Artillery Barracks and Wellington Barracks.
-All of these units come under the administrative authority of the London District — as public duties units, they not only take part in ceremonial but are also committed to providing military aid to the civilian authorities.
+The Household Division typically has one infantry battalion posted for public duties; rotating between the first battalion of all five Foot Guards Regiments except the Scots Guards.
+In addition, there are five incremental companies based at Victoria Barracks, Windsor and Wellington Barracks - one each of the Grenadier, Coldstream and Scots Guards plus two from whichever Guards battalion is posted to 11 Brigade.
+All of these units come under the administrative authority of the London District – as public duties units, they not only take part in ceremonial but are also committed to providing military aid to the civilian authorities.

-King's Guards
+Buckingham Palace and St James's Palace

 The King's Guard is the name given to the contingent of infantry responsible for guarding Buckingham Palace and St James's Palace (including Clarence House) in London.
 The guard is made up of a company of soldiers from a single regiment, which is split in two, providing a detachment for Buckingham Palace and a detachment for St James's Palace.
 Because the Sovereign's official residence is still St James's, the guard commander (called the captain of the guard) is based there, as are the regiment's colours.
 When the Sovereign is in residence, the King's Guard numbers three officers and forty other ranks, with four sentries each posted at Buckingham Palace (on the forecourt) and St James's Palace (two in Friary Court, two at the entrance to Clarence House).
 This reduces to three officers and 31 ORs, with two sentries each, when the Sovereign is not in residence.
 The King's Guard is not purely ceremonial.
 They provide sentries during the day and night, and during the later hours, they patrol the grounds of the Palace.
 Until 1959, the sentries at Buckingham Palace were stationed outside the fence.
 This stopped following an incident involving a female tourist and a Coldstream Guardsman – due to the continued pestering by tourists and sightseers, the guardsman kicked the tourist on the ankle as he marched.
 The tourist made a complaint to the police and the sentry was confined to barracks for ten days.
 Not long after, the sentries were moved inside the fence.